Omomoemi/alx-system_engineering-devops/README.md

-learning software engineering @ alx is fun
+describing what each script is doing